 The increasingly connected nature of our daily lives draws the ire of those who would have us "disconnect" more often.

-Those voices are greatly justifiable, since more problems emerge from texting while driving, not to mention less damaging problems like workplace slacking by employees goofing off on their smartphones.
+Those voices are greatly justifiable, since more problems emerge from texting while driving, not to mention less damaging issues like workplace slacking by employees wasting time on their smartphones.

 The benefits of hyper-connectivity

 Technology is revolutionising the way we shop, almost entirely for the better.

 Shoppers arm themselves with their always-on smartphones in their pockets as they head to the store, allowing them to comparison shop in real-time before making a purchase.

 Moreover, the more devices and stores adopt the near-field communications (NFC) chip; the more those shoppers can make purchases on the go, right from the comfort of their phone, without reaching for their wallets.

 While those factors make life easier for consumers, mobile-assisted shopping still pales in comparison to the ease offered by fully-mobile shopping apps that let you order what you need right from your screen without leaving the pleasant confines of your home.

 Looking beyond the benefits of hyper-connectivity when shopping, people now have the ability to fact-check others on the fly, research information instantly, and find places to go and things to do with incredible ease, all thanks to being always on.

 The biggest problem stemming from our always-on reality comes down to a perceived shrinking of the average person's attention span.

 The International Journal of Communication reports that educators fear that growing scores of students are incapable of discerning quality internet sources from crud.